 By Mattias Soderberg

-Mattias Soderberg is Chief Advisor for DanChurchAid and co-chair of ACT’s climate justice working group.
+Mattias Soderberg is co-chair of the ACT Alliance climate justice group.